-- 1. The Exercise Heart Rate Monitor includes a transmitter belt, receiver module, large elastic strap, and small elastic strap. - 2.
+- 1. This experiment works equally well with either a Hand-Grip Heart Rate Monitor or an Exercise Heart Rate Monitor. - 2.
+The Exercise Heart Rate Monitor includes a transmitter belt, receiver module, large elastic strap, and small elastic strap. - 3.
 It is important to have good contact between the transmitter belt and the test subject when using the Exercise Heart Rate Monitor.
 It is very important that the belt fit snug, but not too tight.
 Both electrodes should be wetted with either saline solution or contact lens solution.
 A 5% salt solution works well and can be prepared by adding 5 g per 100 mL of solution.
 Typical symptoms of inadequate contact with the electrodes are a noisy signal with erroneous peaks, missing heart beat rates, or a flat-line display.
 If the students receive a flat reading with no heart rate detected, have them move the transmitter and the receiver closer together.
-The range of the transmitter in the chest belt is 60 to 80 cm. - 3.
+The range of the transmitter in the chest belt is 60 to 80 cm. - 4.
 The receiver module will receive signals from the closest transmitter source.
-To avoid confusion or erroneous readings, have the test subjects from different lab teams stay at least 2 m apart. - 4.
+To avoid confusion or erroneous readings, have the test subjects from different lab teams stay at least 2 m apart. - 5.
 It is possible to alter your heart rate by simply decreasing your respiratory rate and relaxing.
 Encourage students to stay alert and to breathe normally.